mlsmithjr/transcoder/docs/usage/running-hbcli.rst

 Although this tool is designed for **ffmpeg**, it has limited support for HandBrakeCLI as well.

+Handbrake support is much more simple than ffmpeg and doesn't support the following features:

+* Automatic audio or subtitle track mapping based on preferred languages.
+* Thresholds and early encode termination.

 *Sample .transcode.yml exerpt:*

 .. code-block:: yaml